 All students should read each case and conduct sufficient analyses to be able to address the questions specified in the case (among others).
 Everyone is expected to contribute actively to case discussions, as well as offer elaborations and examples during lecture sessions.
-[Please bring name cards to classes.]
+[Please bring name cards to in-person classes (if applicable).]
 This component of the course will count toward a hefty portion of your course grade, as indicated above under "Evaluation."

 In evaluating class participation, quality counts more than quantity.
 I will try to assess how your contributions enhance both the content and process of a discussion.
 You can help here by actually contributing regularly to the content and process of the discussions.
+In addition, note that prior to any sessions, you may be asked to complete a 5-minute online survey.
+Such tasks will be announced in due time via the course website.
+These surveys are compulsory, and they are counted toward class contribution.